 The Need for New Approaches to Avian Welfare

-There is a distinct absence of public awareness in regard to this escalating tragedy.
-Unlike dogs and cats who are abandoned, unwanted birds are not visible as strays on the street—but they are becoming ever more visible in the skies.
-There has been a marked increase in feral flocks of Quaker Parrots, Peach-faced Lovebirds, and Budgerigars, as well as mixed species feral flocks that include conures, amazons, and macaws in scattered areas of the U.S. Although a serious problem clearly exists and the number of displaced captive birds is on the rise, it remains a hidden crisis of which the full ramifications for both the escaped exotic birds and native species have yet to be identified.
+There is a distinct absence of public awareness in regard to this escalating tragedy since − unlike abandoned dogs and cats − unwanted birds are not visible as strays on the street.
+However, they are becoming ever more visible in the skies.
+Warmer areas of the U.S. have already seen growing populations of feral Quaker Parrots, Peach-faced Lovebirds, and Budgerigars, as well as mixed-species feral flocks that include conures, amazons, and macaws.
+The fact that these birds can thrive also increases the risk that they may be subject to the same cruel eradication methods used by municipalities to eliminate other populations of invasive non-native species.
+Although a serious problem clearly exists and the number of displaced captive birds is on the rise, it remains a hidden crisis of which the full ramifications for both the escaped exotic birds and native species have yet to be identified.